OpenRiskNet/home/openshift/environments/README.md

 # OpenShift deployments

-This directory will contain examples of different types of OpenShift deployments.
-The aim is to make it easy to deploy different scale deployments to different infrastructures (e.g. different cloud providers).

-We anticipate are the very least to support these types of deployments:
+The [OKD Orchestrator] is the _preferred_ tool for the formation of OpenShift VRE deployments.
+The role of the orchestrator is to provide a simplified installation process that supports these types of deployments:

 * simple one-server deployment for basic experimentation
 * standard availability allowing moderate scaleability